benklassen77/benklassen77.github.io/mechanics/SolidMechanics.md

 - Remember: moment at the free end of a cantilever is zero because it is static

 1. Choose an end and graph the moment at that point
 2. Take cuts at points, find moment about the points.
-Use sign convention for if it is a left cut or a right cut
+Use sign convention for if it is a left cut or a right cut.

 - 2D flexture formula